adl1995/opencv-proposal/application.md

 * C: average contrast along the curve, equates to ``R/m(L)``
 * R: Difference between sum of pixel intensities along each side of curve γ

 To detect curves with significant responses, a 'beam-curve binary tree' of the noisy image *I* is constructed.
 The tree is constructed using the bottom up approach.
-A pseudo code for its construction is cited below.
+A pseudo code for its construction is cited below:

 ```
 BeamCurveTree(V):